Posted July 2020

 People’s Light is fortunate not to be on the precipice of closure, but we are in a precarious position that requires us to be thoughtful and strategic with our limited resources.
 As a result, our approach to a revised 2020/2021 Season shares many of the qualities of the past few months, along with an enhanced investment in new forms of filmed theatrical productions.

-Throughout Fall and Winter 2020, we intend to offer two or three filmed plays on Always On, along with a digitally streamed Holiday Concert featuring traditional music and original songs from our in-progress adaptation of A Christmas Carol.
+We intend to offer a series of filmed events on Always On, including a digitally streamed Holiday Concert featuring traditional music and original songs from our in-progress adaptation of A Christmas Carol.
 So much of filmed theatre is an archived recording of a live experience, and the home viewer is continually aware that they are not in the space where the story was designed to be experienced.
 For us, the opposite will be the case.
 The staging, sets, costumes, lights, and sound of our filmed performances will be conceived for the cameras, and our audiences at home.
-We hope to announce titles and release dates for our virtual programs soon after Labor Day.

 Our ability to execute filmed productions depends on our evolving public health situation and permissions from artist unions.
 As of now, there is no agreement between the unions and the League of Resident Theatres of which People’s Light is a member.
 We hope that in the next few months, we will be able to safely bring together small teams of theatermakers and filmmakers into our Steinbright Stage, which will be converted into an indie soundstage.
 Following all safety precautions and protocols, these teams will collaborate to produce filmed versions of critically-acclaimed plays designed specifically for the home viewer.